 This is the simplest way to cook any winter squash, including butternuts, acorns, sunshine kabochas, and pie pumpkins.

 Preheat your oven to 375.
 Split your squash in half with a heavy knife, and scoop out the seeds (you can reserve them to roast as well if you like).
 Rub oil on the cut surface and place cut-side down on a rimmed baking sheet.
 Bake for 20-40 minutes, or until a fork easily pierces the thickest part of the flesh.
+(We recommend roasting a head of garlic at the same time - just pull off the loose papery bits, drizzle a little oil over it, and wrap it up in tinfoil.
+Roasted garlic makes everything better.)

 If the squash is particularly big and hard to cut, you can even roast it whole, pricked with a fork in several places; it will take a little longer and the seeds are harder to remove, but it's better than chopping a thumb off!